 Get an Auto Loan

 If you’re in the market for a new or used car, consider getting an auto loan.
 Like a credit card, any auto loan balance or payment history that you have will show up on your credit report.
-Making reliable and on-time payments on your auto loan can be another positive indicator to your credit score.
+Making reliable and on-time payments on your auto loan can have a positive impact on your credit score.

 Take Out a Personal Loan